 Who may accompany me?

 You must have a responsible adult to drive you home following your procedure.
-Patients are required to have one family member/guest accompany them to their procedure and to stay at the facility from the time of admission to discharge.
-At this time, only one family member/guest is permitted to accompany each patient.
-Family members can accompany patients regardless of vaccination status/negative test.
-For children under the age of 18 should accompany a patient to the facility.
-Patients who are aged 17 and under must have an adult parent or guardian must accompany them and will be permitted into the facility during their visit regardless of vaccination status.
+Patients are required to have one family member/guest accompany them to their procedure and to stay at the facility from the time of admission to the time of discharge.
+Two family members are permitted to accompany a patient to the facility, but only one may enter our clinical areas with the patient.
+No children under the age of 18 should accompany a patient to the facility.
+Patients who are aged 17 and under must have an adult parent or guardian accompany them.

 Will I receive sedation before going into the operating room?